Caledonian Oyster Co., Loch Creran

 Silver Sea Fish, Onich

 Back in 1989, part-time local fisherman James Maclean started Silver Sea Fish to supply local hotels and restaurants with his daily catch of shellfish.
-Now, over 25 years on, Silver Sea Fish still prides itself in providing top quality, sustainable fresh fish and shellfish from throughout Scotland and beyond.
+Now, nearly 30 years on, Silver Sea Fish still prides itself in providing top quality, sustainable fresh fish and shellfish from throughout Scotland.

-As James explains "The Pierhouse was one of our original customers, and we are delighted to still be supplying Head Chef Laura and her team, in their award winning Seafood Restaurant."
+As James explains "The Pierhouse was one of our original customers, and we are delighted to still be supplying Head Chef Sergejs and his team, in their award winning Seafood Restaurant."

 The company, based in Onich a few miles further up Loch Linnhe, has remained very much a family business, with James' wife Una and sister-in-law Shona delivering in the mornings, while James selects the finest, freshest produce as it is landed during the night.

-Our lobsters come from GC Shellfish Ltd - a family run business based in Acharacle in Ardnamurchan .
-Gordon Cameron has been supplying The Pierhouse since 2014.
-Sourced from Scottish waters, we keep the lobsters fresh in creels at the end of the pier - you might just see our chefs go down to the pier in the afternoon and come back with the lobsters that they need for dinner.
+Our lobsters come from Iain Stewart and are kept fresh in creels at the end of the pier.
+You might just see our chefs go down to the pier in the afternoon and come back with the lobsters that they need for dinner.
 Please do ask if you would like to see the creels.

 Druimneil Kitchen Garden, Port Appin

 Janet Glaisher of Druimneil House is more than just a neighbour to Nick and Nikki at The Pierhouse.
-Along with head gardener Andrew Ritchie, Janet grows a wide range of seasonal vegetables, herbs and leaves in the Victorian walled kitchen garden and supplies them to The Pierhouse to complement the delicious seafood and meat dishes.
-Janet also supplies us with the tastiest soft fruits which make their way into our delicious summer desserts.
-With Drumneil only a few minutes away, you can't get much fresher or more local than that!
-Druimneil Gardens are also open to the public as part of Scotland's Garden Scheme - well worth a visit.
+Along with head gardener Andrew Ritchie, Janet grows a wide range of seasonal vegetables, soft fruits, herbs and leaves in the Victorian walled kitchen garden and supplies them to The Pierhouse in the summer months to complement the delicious seafood and meat dishes.
+With Drumneil only a few minutes away, you can’t get much fresher or more local than that!
+Druimneil Gardens are also open to the public as part of Scotland’s Garden Scheme - well worth a visit.
+Throughout the year, Breckenridge in Oban deliver fresh produce almost daily.